Atlantis Blue Life

 An Extraordinary Manta Ray at Atlantis

-Among the thousands of marine life in our ocean-fed lagoons, one is unmistakable: a graceful Atlantic manta ray named Kronos.
+Among the thousands of marine animals in our ocean-fed lagoons, one is unmistakable: a graceful Atlantic manta ray named Kronos.
 He’s about 18 months old and already has a wingspan of more than six feet, which could reach 20 feet when he’s fully grown.
 Our Sea Keeper team makes sure Kronos receives a nutrient-rich diet of krill, prepared daily in our Fish Kitchen.

-A Scientific Wonder
+A Scientific Discovery

 Kronos is the 15th manta we’ve studied over the past two decades and after about three years in our care, he’ll be tagged and released to the wild.